andrewm24/andrewm24.github.io/README.md

 ## Features

 - Adjustable focus timer with work/break lengths saved between sessions
+- Choose how many 25-minute Pomodoros to tackle, upgrading the Pokéball as your goal increases
 - Journal entries saved by date in `localStorage`
 - Expand, edit, or delete entries later
 - Attach images or videos to journal entries and preview them before saving